 An AOT implementation of asm.js must perform some internal dynamic checks at link time to be able to safely generate AOT-compiled exports.
 If any of the dynamic checks fails, the result of linking cannot be an AOT-compiled module.
 The dynamically checked invariants are:

-If any of these conditions is not met, it is generally unsafe to produce an AOT-compiled module object, and the engine should fall back to an interpreted or JIT-compiled implementation.
+If any of these conditions is not met, AOT compilation may produce invalid results so the engine should fall back to an interpreted or JIT-compiled implementation.

 + |